GabrielaG021/Programming-II/README.md

 # Programming-II

-One paragraph of project description goes here.<br />
+My project is going to be about interior design simulator for every corner of a home that will give the user the opportunity to visualize and put together their ideas of wanted decorations.
+The app will be able to provide ideas based on three different types of home: apartments, houses, and college dorms.
+Also, the app will have a direct link to the items being selected by the user for fast purchase.
+The items will have different physical properties such as color, material, size, etc., which will let the user have more item options to select off from. <br />
 Briefly address the 5 W's. <br />
-What is the project?<br />
+What is the project?
+The project is a mobile application development available for Android and iOS. <br />
 Who made it?
-Did you make it independently or with a team?<br />
+Did you make it independently or with a team?
+The project was created independently by Gabriela Gutierrez<br />
 When did you make it?
 At what level of experience and proficiency were / are you?<br />
 Why did you make it?
 For fun?
 For an assignment?
 How does it relect you as a person?<br />
 Where did you make it?
 What school / class?<br />